 Ozarks Water Watch is governed by the Board of Directors.
 The current members are shown below.

-Rob Johns is a Vice President of Commercial Lending for Ozark Mountain Bank and has 18 years of banking experience.
-He graduated from East Central University in Ada, Oklahoma with a degree in Business Administration in 1995 and graduate of the South West Graduate School of Banking in Dallas, Texas.
+Rob Johns is a Financial Advisor for Edward Jones.
+He graduated from East Central University in Ada, Oklahoma with a degree in Business Administration in 1995, and is a graduate of the South West Graduate School of Banking in Dallas, Texas.

 Martin is the Director of Corporate Public Relations, Conservation, and Youth Development for Bass Pro Shops.
 He coordinates Bass Pro Shops’ conservation and outdoor skill programs, youth conservation education, corporate giving, government and legislative affairs, community relations and public relations.

 MacDonald serves on the board of the James River Basin Partnership and is a board member of Wonders of Wildlife National Fish & Wildlife Museum.
 He works with the National Association of Fish and Wildlife on The Conservation and Reinvestment Act (C.A.R.A.) and is active with the Leukemia & Lymphoma Society, participating in the Team ‘N Training program and serving as a S.W.
 Missouri advisory board member.